Top 10 Indian Engineers

-Pichai joined Google in 2004 and currently he is Chief Executive Officer (CEO) of Google Inc.
+Pichai joined Google in 2004 and currently, he is Chief Executive Officer (CEO) of Google Inc.

 He was born in Madurai, Tamil Nadu.
 He completed his high school from Jawahar Vidyalaya, Ashok Nagar Chennai.
-He did his engineering from Indian Institute of Technology Kharagpur in Metallurgical Engineering.
-He also acquired a M.S. degree from Stanford University in Material Sciences and Engineering.
+He did his engineering from the Indian Institute of Technology Kharagpur in Metallurgical Engineering.
+He also acquired an M.S. degree from Stanford University in Material Sciences and Engineering.
 He did his MBA from the Wharton School of the University of Pennsylvania.

 7. Satya Nadella:

 He is currently the chief executive officer (CEO) of Microsoft.
 Nadella was born in Hyderabad city of Telangana.
-He done his schooling from Hyderabad Public School, Begumpet.
+He did his schooling from Hyderabad Public School, Begumpet.
 He earned his bachelor's degree in electrical engineering from the Manipal Institute of Technology.
 He also acquired an M.S. degree in computer science at the University of Wisconsin–Milwaukee.
 Later he received an MBA from the University of Chicago Booth School of Business.

 8. Nagavara Ramaroa Narayana Murthy:

 He is an Indian IT industrialist and the co-founder of Infosys.
 Murthy was born on 20 August 1946 in Kolar District Karnataka.
-He graduated from National Institute of Engineering with a degree in Electrical Engineering.
-After this he received his master's degree from the Indian Institute of Technology in Kanpur.
-Murthy founded Infosys in 1981 with an initial capital of Rs 10,000 or US$ 250 and now it is US$ 9.501 billion company.
+He graduated from the National Institute of Engineering with a degree in Electrical Engineering.
+After this, he received his master's degree from the Indian Institute of Technology in Kanpur.
+Murthy founded Infosys in 1981 with an initial capital of Rs 10,000 or US$ 250 and now it is a US$ 9.501 billion company.

 9. Verghese Kurien:

-He is also known as Father of the White Revolution in India.
+He is also known as the Father of the White Revolution in India.
 Kurien was born on 26 November 1921 at Calicut, Madras Presidency.
 He graduated in physics from Loyola College in Madras.
 After that he got a bachelor's degree in mechanical engineering from the College of Engineering, Guindy, Madras.